Gambling and online casinos in Bahrain

 Prospects

-Bahrain will maintain an official ban on gambling in the coming years,- but will continue to develop financial and travel services,
+Bahrain will maintain its official gambling ban in the coming years, but will continue to develop financial and travel services including blockchain and esports.

 Probably in the 2030s, the country will move to a limited tolerance model -

-similar to projects in the UAE (Wynn Resorts) or Saudi Arabia (Neom).
+for example, licensing casinos at hotels for foreigners, similar to projects in the UAE (Wynn Resorts) or Saudi Arabia (Neom).

 Bahrain is intermediate between strict sharia and economic freedom.

-There are no legal casinos and online gambling,- but the state is not aggressively fighting offshore sites,
+There are no legal casinos and online gambling, but the state does not aggressively fight offshore sites, especially when it comes to foreign players.

-and reality is gradually moving towards regulated digital freedom.
+Bahrain remains an example of a soft Islamic approach, where prohibition exists formally, and reality is gradually moving towards regulated digital freedom.